AAlab1819/ProjectTeam04-B/README.md

 But why two?
 Because we can only change one substring and from that one substring "the effective flippable number" at most is only two numbers, more than that won't effect the longest subsequence.
 Changing a substring of same numbers (000... or 111...) won't help us.

-There are 3 possibilities:
+There are two possibilities:
   1. (1/0)...(a subsequence begins with 1/0 respectively), then whatever we change between ... will make the first number is useful, so we will get another two numbers (the first number, and the number we flip)
-  2. (10/01)...(a subsequence begins with 01/10 respectively), then we will flip the first two numbers, so we will get another two numbers (the first number, and the number we flip)
+  2. (10/01)...(a subsequence begins with 01/10 respectively), then we will flip the first two numbers, so we will get another two numbers, (the first two numbers will be useful).
-  3. The string is already the best sequence

   Note: ... is not a subsequence